Did I read that sign right?

 A sign in the produce section of a grocery store promoted a questionable deal on red peppers: Now – $2.09; were $1.89.

 A notice posted in the window of health food shop: Closed due to illness.

 Spotted in a safari park: Elephants please stay in your car.
-(Someone missed a chance to use a well-placed semicolon).

 Seen during a conference: For anyone who has children and doesn’t know it, there is a day care on the 1st floor.